Check this out:

 The best time for catching winter steelhead is from early March through mid-May, and almost all fishing methods work well including bobber and jig, spinners, bait, swinging wet flies and drifting egg patterns.

 Anglers should look for dropping water levels with good visibility and water temperatures above 45 degrees.
 Water conditions in the North and South Santiam Rivers vary.
 Typically, flows are relatively high in November and early December as the Corps of Engineers draws the reservoirs down to accommodate flood waters.
 After that, flows are driven by precipitation until reservoir refilling begins in February.
-A good site for up-to-date flow information is the USGS website.
+Up-to-date flow information.

 -Photo by Rick Swart, ODFW